zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 As we have already shown in Eqn.
-13.22-13.23, in this case, time-averaging is equivalent to replacing the phase factor with \\(1/2\\), which yields the standard expression of the time-averaged Poynting vector
+13.22-13.23, time-averaging of Eqn.
+1p.23 is equivalent to replacing the phase factor with \\(1/2\\), which yields the standard expression of the time-averaged Poynting vector

 $$ \tag{1p.24}
 	\braket{\bm{S_j}}\_t \negmedspace (\bm{r}, \psi)